amitanandIo/upload-Folder-On-github/README.md

 # upload-Folder-On-github

-1st way
 ## Copy repository from local to Remote
 <ul>
 <li><a>git config --global user.name "amitanandIo"</a></li>
 <li><a>git config --global user.email amita.ic.19@nitj.ac.in</a></li>
   go to remote repository and copy thier code. goto local repository and in document /open git bash here by right click. type following command..... git clone repository url insert all folder in this newly created folder. open git bash here again
 <li><a>git init</a></li>
 <li><a>git add .</a></li>
 <li><a>git commit-m "updating"</a></li>
 <li><a>git push -u origin main</a></li>
 </ul>

-git config --global user.name "amitanandIo"

-git commit-m "updating"
-git push -u origin main

 ## Host Website on Github